aaronloh16/aaronloh16/README.md

 ## Hello👋
-i'm aaron, a second year software engineering student at mcmaster university!
+i'm aaron, a third year software engineering student at mcmaster university!

-👀 I’m interested in basketball, coding, AI, and collaborating in teams to innovatively solve problems
+👀 I have a wide range of interests from sports (golf, basketball) to full stack development (exploring this right now doing an IBM Full stack developer certificate)

 🌱 I’m currently studying software engineering @ McMaster